plouc/nivo/packages/core/migration.md

-# migration of the `@nivo/core` to typescript and upgrade to React 18
+# migration of the `@nivo/core` to typescript and (partial) upgrade to React 18

-## Broad overview
+## Summary

+Addresses #1219, #884

+### Summary

-- migrated entire `@nivo/core` package to typescript
+- migrated `@nivo/core` to typescript
-- moved non-typescript packages from `packages` to `non-typescript`.
+- moved '@nivo/recompose' from `packages` to `deprecated`.
-  - `@nivo/recompose` is no longer needed and can be removed
-  - `@nivo/line` and `@nivo/waffle` can be re-instated once they are migrated to typescript
-  - `@nivo/express` and `@nivo/static` - these should be re-instated at some point
+- disabled tests for non-typescript packages (affects `@nivo/line` and `@nivo/waffle`).
+These packages are currently non-functioning.
 - updated dependencies to React 18.1
 - upgraded storybook to 6.5.9 to gain React 18 support
 - adjusted all packages to use the new `@nivo/core` and pass build/lint errors introduced during the upgrades
+- further details are described in file `packages/core/migration.md`

+### Checks

+- passes `make init` (building all packages from scratch)
+- passes `make packages-lint`
+- passes `make packates-test` (but non-typescript tests are disabled)
+- runs `make storybook` and produces working charts (but non-typescript charts don't work)

+### Open issues/questions

+- compatibility with website
+- storybook reports a warning about ReactDOM.render.
+It seems that despite having React 18 available, the pages run as if in React 17 mode.
+So compatibility with React 18 is unclear.

 ## Changes in `packages/core/src`